Providers24 June, 2025

 4 Ways you can use dental X-ray AI analysis in daily workflows

 Dental X-ray AI analysis fits into daily workflows, supports insurance documentation, and enhances patient conversations.
 Integration and usability are key to realizing its full value.
-This section covers practical integration strategies, key touchpoints during the visit, patient communication tools, and insurance documentation support.

 1. Integrating with imaging and PMS